nicholascw/acleaderboard/README.md

 ### Still not working?
 ---
 I may not constantly focusing the issue tab but I would try my best.
 However I recommend contact me on Telegram: [@nicholascw](https://t.me/nicholascw).

+### What?
+You wanna donation!
+---
+Sure!
+Feel free to feed me @ my [bilibili live](https://live.bilibili.com/24384)!
+Or you can always buy me a coffee with Alipay to nickwck@foxmail.com!